brson/rust/README.md

-# The Rust Programming Language
+# The Rust Programming Language - Tour de std

 Rust is a systems programming language that is fast, memory safe and multithreaded, but does not employ a garbage collector or otherwise